Rihab-Atwi/Rihab-Atwi/README.md

 - 📊 Translating insights using Power BI

-- 🚀 Let's connect on LinkedIn and embark on a data-driven journey together! [[LinkedIn] https://www.linkedin.com/in/rihab-atwi/]([LinkedIn] https://www.linkedin.com/in/rihab-atwi/)
+- 🚀 Let's connect on LinkedIn and embark on a data-driven journey together!
+[LinkedIn Profile](https://www.linkedin.com/in/rihab-atwi/)

 - ⚡ Fun fact **Off the keyboard, I'm a die-hard Barcelona supporter!
 Just like well-coordinated team play, I appreciate the beauty of tactics on and off the pitch. ⚽💻**